webxos/macroslow/STARLINK/page_2.markdown

 1. Deploy a Starlink kit (dish, Gen 3 router, power supply) in an open-sky location to maximize signal strength.
 For planetary missions, use a high-gain antenna variant optimized for deep-space communication.
 2. Connect the Starlink router via Ethernet to a Dunes-enabled gateway, such as a Raspberry Pi 5 or NVIDIA Jetson Nano, running Qiskit libraries for quantum key generation.
 3. Initialize the Dunes MCP client: `dunes init-starlink --router-ip 192.168.1.1 --api-key starlink-user-key`.
-4. Enable OAuth 2.0 authentication with Sakina: `sakina auth-flow --provider starlink --scope data-relay --client-id mission-uuid`.
+4. Enable OAuth 2.0 authentication with Sakina agent: `sakina auth-flow --provider starlink --scope data-relay --client-id mission-uuid`.
 This generates a JWT token for secure uplinks, validated against a WebXOS reputation ledger.
 5. Test connectivity: `dunes test-uplink --destination earth-gs --payload-size 1MB`, ensuring <50ms latency and 99.9% packet delivery.

 **Features for Emergency Scenarios**